 Equity, diversity, and inclusion (EDI) are core pillars of our organization.
-As part of our commitment to EDI, we prioritized funding the development of our equity department, which is now in place.
+As part of our commitment to EDI, we prioritized funding the development of our equity department.
+This investment is critical as we continue to build out culturally responsive programming that intentionally supports the specific needs of Black youth experiencing homelessness.

 Celebrating Eva’s Equity Journey